2005pavitra/MERN-Deploy-1/README.md

 Navigate to the backend folder and install dependencies:

-bash
-Copy code
 cd backend

 npm install

 Navigate to the frontend folder and install dependencies:

-bash
-Copy code

 cd frontend